tmr08c/tmr08c.github.io/content/blog/2023/01/2022-gratitude/index.md

 ### Do more fun things

 I've been thinking about how I can bring more fun into my life.
 I focus a lot on self-improvement.
-While it brings me satisfaction and happiness, I worry if I am trying to overdo it.
+While it brings me satisfaction and happiness, I worry that I am trying to overdo it.
 This is a new thought after reading [_Four Thousand Weeks: Time Management for Mortals_](https://www.oliverburkeman.com/books).
-I am in no way thinking I have nothing left to improve (far from it), but I'm starting to wonder if a life focused on productivity and improvement will be a happy one.
+In no way do I think I have nothing left to improve (far from it), but I'm beginning to wonder if a life so focused on productivity and improvement can be a happy one.

-Entries about going out for good food, going to the movies with my partner, and reading entertaining fiction bring back positive memories, so these are areas I can look to first should I seek out more fun this year.
+Entries about eating good food, going to the movies with my partner, and reading entertaining fiction bring back positive memories, so these are areas I can look to first should I seek out more fun this year.

 ### Travel

-We had a few trips this year, a great increase after travel restrictions.
+We had a few trips this year, a noticable increase after travel restrictions.
 Traveling again reminded me that not all traveling is equal.
 I reflect more fondly on the long-weekend getaway to a cabin in the woods with my partner than on the work trip.
 Even for our fun trips, travel brings some stress–the finances, worry about our dogs (whether they join us or stay), staying healthy, and more.
 I want to track my relationship with travel over the coming years to see how I can make it easier and if it's something I enjoy or enjoy the _idea_ of.

 ### Things that piqued my interest

 Two topics of interest came up in various forms: Emacs and note-taking, which, for my note-taking system (`org-roam`) means Emacs and note-taking in Emacs ;).

-I have slight concerns that both of these are potential black holes of exploring and tinkering.
-I want to make sure I don't get too lost in the darkness and leverage the topics as tools to provide value (or maybe I just acknowledge these fall into my "do more fun things" bucket).
+I am slightly concerned that both interests are potential black holes of exploring and tinkering.
+I want to avoid getting too lost to lose sight that these are tools intened to provide value. ...or I acknowledge learning about and tinkering with my tools falls into my "do more fun things" bucket.

 ## Looking to next year

-I plan to continue my daily gratitude journaling practice and continue this reflective process of reviewing my entries.
-As mentioned above, after finding a few hidden goals in last year's entry, I think this post can serve as a reminder of important, but non-urgent efforts I am interested in.
-Regardless, both writing and reading the entries give me the chance to slow down and appreciate the life I'm living.
+I plan to continue my daily gratitude journaling practice and this end-of-year reflective process.
+As mentioned above, after finding a few hidden goals in last year's entry, I think this post can serve as a reminder of the important, but non-urgent efforts I am interested in.
+Regardless of my progress, writing and reading the entries forces me to slow down and more fully appreciate life.